201-created/bodega/README.md

 This app is deployed via Heroku automatically when new code is pushed to master.

-The Heroku app is [here](https://dashboard.heroku.com/apps/shop-201).
+The production Heroku app is [here](https://dashboard.heroku.com/apps/shop-201).
+There is also a [staging app](https://dashboard.heroku.com/apps/shop-201-staging).

 ## Installation